 • They must be factual, reasonable and necessary for the activities in the project.

 • They must be booked correctly and under a separate project code in the accounting.
-You may not cover project costs with other public funding or your own funds intended for other project.
+You may not cover project costs with other public funding or own funds intended for other project.

 • You may not claim someone else's expenses as your own.

-How much funding can the project receive?
+How big can the funding project get?

 • party size and activities